cloudflare/workers-docs/content/reference/runtime/apis/streams.md

 Minimizing buffering is especially important for processing or transforming response bodies larger than the Workers script memory limit.
 For these cases, streaming is the only implementation strategy.

-**Note:** By default, the Cloudflare Workers service streams.
+By default, the Cloudflare Workers service streams.
 Only use these APIs for _modifying_ the response body while maintaining streaming behavior.
 If your Workers script only passes subrequest responses back to the client verbatim without reading their body text, then its body handling is already optimal and you don't have to use these APIs.

+\**Note: The Streams API is only available inside of [the Request Context](/reference/workers-concepts/request-context).*

 ### Streaming Passthrough